pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 print(first(kb07_sim_df, 8))
 ```

-Now that we have a bootstrapped dataset, we can start our power calculation.
+Now that we have a bootstrapped data, we can start our power calculation.

 ### Power calculation